mangekyou-labs/fireball/near-uniswap-agent/README.md

 - WETH wrapping and unwrapping
 - Price quotes and fee estimation for trades
 - Support for multiple EVM networks
+- AI-powered on-chain trading for WETH/USDC with confidence-based execution

+## AI Trading Feature

+The agent includes an AI-powered trading feature that can:

+- Automatically monitor WETH/USDC price in real-time from Uniswap pools
+- Execute trades when AI confidence exceeds a configurable threshold (default 50%)
+- Trade a fixed amount of USDC for WETH (configurable) when buy signals are detected
+- Sell WETH for profit when sell signals are detected
+- Securely use your AI wallet's private key (managed on the server) to execute on-chain transactions
+- Apply technical analysis including RSI, moving averages, and price momentum
+- Display real-time trading logs and performance metrics

+To use this feature:
+1. Navigate to the "AI Trading" tab on the dashboard
+2. Make sure you have an AI wallet set up (if not, you'll be prompted to create one)
+3. Set your desired confidence threshold (30-90%) and USDC amount per trade
+4. Click "Start Trading" to begin automated trading

+The system securely manages your AI wallet private keys on the server, so you never need to manually enter or manage private keys.
+The security architecture ensures that your private keys are:
+- Encrypted and stored securely on the server database
+- Never exposed in the browser or client-side JavaScript
+- Used only for authorized trading operations

 ## API Endpoints